OvironGroup/Oviron-app/README.md

 OVIRON is the **open-source community-driven platform** that fosters independace, ownership, creativity, and collaboration between **indie Digital & VR content creators and enthusiasts**.

+OVIRON is a **community-driven project** that aims to be an affordable and open solution for all users of different backgrounds while delivering as different from other entities a high level of transparency that meets the mission and vision of the project.

+## The Mission

+The mission is solely to **empower digital & VR indie content creators** to increase awareness and ownership of their content on the web, while also **fostering privacy, creativity and collaboration** to support indie groups on sustaining their projects.

+Furthermore, to **encourage digital & VR content enthusiasts** to pursue the indie path, as well as boost an **inclusive mindset** between communities of different niches who share a common interest in digital & VR content and related technologies to **be united as a single large community.**

+## The Vision
+We vision a **growth of unity and collaboration between indie creators and enthusiasts** all around the globe, providing them the resources to sustain and boost their independent paths for their growth and success.

+In addition, we **envision the born of the open virtual space**, to lessen the distance gap, boost creativity, and see the birth of new digital & VR content creators.

 ## Contact us
 Get in touch with us and interact with the community on our [Community Discord](https://discord.gg/Aeaw8BPMDx)!